 You'll need to meet the admission requirements for the graduate school and submit the following items to the College of Visual Arts and Design.
 For specific graduate school admission requirements and possible exceptions, visit the graduate school website.

 If you don't have the recommended background in the field that you intend to study, you can be accepted on a conditional basis.
 You'll need to complete undergraduate course work in art or art history before beginning any graduate-level work.

 Specific degree requirements vary depending on your degree option.
 The requirements range from 30 to 36 credit hours.

 The graduate academic certificate in Art Museum Education offers theoretical grounding and practical experience in the field.
 Utilizing the rich museum resources in the region, you explore and interact with a vibrant and forward-thinking landscape of museum education.

 It provides professional training and expertise in the use of art museums as educational resources for school educators.
 In addition to the region's rich museum resources, you'll benefit from UNT's experienced faculty, course offerings and educator-training opportunities.

 The certificate requires 15 credit hours, including a 6-credit hour internship.

 We offer teaching assistantships and fellowships, area assistantships, and scholarships to help you pursue your degree.
 Levels of appointment and positions vary from semester to semester.
-Students awarded half-time appointments receive state-paid health insurance for themselves, a reduced rate on insurance for spouses and children, and out-of-state tuition waivers.

 Visit our website for more information about scholarships, assistantships and fellowships awarded by the college.